 The China-Nepal Highway (also known as the Friendship Highway) is a scenic route on the Tibetan Plateau with a length of 1.000km.
 This gravel road includes seven 3,500 meters passes, with one pass as high as 5,000 meters.

 Most of the road is unpaved, pretty manageable driving, although is has some rather fascinating parts.
-The surface of the road is gravel and sand.
+The surface of the road is gravel and sand with some asphalt sections lately.

 This is a maintained road where a high clearance 2WD vehicle is able to travel safely at low speeds on long dry straight-of-ways, without losing control due to wash boarding, ruts, or dips.
 The road goes through the westernmost part of China National Highway 318 from Lhasa west to Lhatse then south to Nepal as well as the southernmost part of China National Highway 219 from Lhatse to Gar in far western Tibet.